CE-Programming/toolchain/readme.md

 These steps are only if you wish to help with development of the toolchain.

-If you are using windows, [mingw+msys](http://www.mingw.org) is required for building.
+If you are using Windows, [mingw+msys](http://www.mingw.org) is required for building.

-If you are using linux or mac, [wine](https://www.winehq.org) is required for building.
+If you are using Linux or macOS, [wine](https://www.winehq.org) is required for building.

 Clone the repo: (Note the --recursive option)